brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 Strings are a bit weird in Elixir as they are *represented with bytes* instead of as characters There is a char list type which uses single quotes, but it's rarely used

+Char lists are weird
+When together (i.e. `'string'`) they're a cohesive unit that makes a list However, by themselves they can come off as integers if the character can be represented as one For instance, if you run `hd 'alpha'` the result will be `97` the ascii code for the letter a

+There is special syntax to check against a char, `?a` where `a` can be replaced with any other key So if you need to *check against a char*, use `?c`
+If you need to *return a char*, use the same syntax

 # Testing
 Elixir comes with a testing framework called `ExUnit`